YuankangLiu/YuankangLiu.github.io/_publications/2020-10-11-paper-title-number-1.md

 title: "A sub-grid turbulent dynamo for cosmic magnetism"
 collection: publications
 permalink: /publication/2020-10-11-paper-title-number-1
-excerpt: 'This paper will be available by the end of the year.'
+excerpt: 'This paper will be available on arXiv by the end of the year.'
 #date: 2009-10-01
 #venue: 'Journal 1'
 #paperurl: 'http://academicpages.github.io/files/paper1.pdf'